Home GastronomyMy favorite Italian restaurants in Paris

 _

 We spent a chic and refined evening in this Italian restaurant located on Rue Lauriston.
-I was particularly won over by the 1950s setting of the place, very hushed with red velvet, Murano chandeliers, and sculpted mirrors that immediately plunge us into another era!
-On the plates, you’ll find transalpine cuisine with Italian inspiration, including homemade fresh pasta.
+I was particularly charmed by the 1950s setting of the address, very hushed with red velvet, Murano chandeliers, and carved mirrors that immediately plunge us into another era!
+On the plates, we find transalpine cuisine of Italian inspiration, notably including fresh homemade pasta.

 Le Conti